aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

   Resource contents read back (or accessed directly) at transfer create time.

 ``PIPE_TRANSFER_WRITE``
-  Resource contents will be written back at transfer_destroy time (or modified as a result of being accessed directly).
+  Resource contents will be written back at transfer_unmap time (or modified as a result of being accessed directly).

 ``PIPE_TRANSFER_MAP_DIRECTLY``